 Passengers traveling with infants (under two years of age) have different baggage allowances based on your itinerary.

-All routes, excluding travel to and from destinations in the Americas and flights originating in Africa:
+All routes, excluding travel to and from destinations in the Americas and Africa:

-All routes to and from the Americas and flights originating in Africa:
+All routes to and from the Americas and Africa:

 The baggage allowance will be shown on the infant’s ticket.

 You can also ask our check-in staff if space is available for you to carry any one of these items on board free of charge:

 If you’d like to carry an approved car seat, please get in touch with us to purchase an additional aircraft seat at the appropriate child fare.

 See how Emirates makes traveling with infants safer, easier, and more comfortable.